jvalrog/atmega-timers/Readme.md

 ## Running it in Arduino

-Just rename those `.c` files to `.cpp` and install it as other libraries.
+Just rename the `.c` file to `.cpp` and install it as other libraries.